 - 3MPG, CO2 and Running CostsThe Vauxhall Insignia diesel models offer a good mix of power and economy, although there's no petrol plug-in hybrid tech

 - 4Interior, design and technologyThe Vauxhall Insignia benefits from a handsome design and decent levels of standard kit

 - 5Practicality, comfort and boot spaceThe Vauxhall Insignia is a practical family hatch with a big boot and plenty of passenger space

-- 6Reliability and Safety - currently readingThe Insignia achieves full marks for safety, but Vauxhall needs to improve poor Driver Power customer satisfaction rating
+- 6Reliability and Safety - currently readingThe Insignia achieves full marks for safety, while Vauxhall's Driver Power customer satisfaction rating is improving